NginProject/whitepaper/README.md

 the main Ngin backend program is called ngind (means Ngin Daemon).
 It's a fork of geth.
 As the result, all interfaces like jsonrpc and web3 are similar to the ethereum.
 So, if need to convert the ethereum components to ngin components, for example, contracts, just need to change all web3 methods' "eth." prefix into "ngin.".

+Some may think changing eth to ngin is unnecessary.
+Why must we need to modify?
+We will do a totally new fork of geth, so almost all component, like the jsonrpc module, will be replaced by our version.
+Also, it’s meaningful that letting users realize that we are ngin rather than ethereum, to remember our ngin brand.

 Therefore, ngin contains almost all ethereum features.
 Short block time, fully decentralization, smart contracts, relatively transparent transactions,

 ## Tech Spec